Ivyson/Signal-Processing/README.md

 ## Usage

-I primarily use `scipy`, `matplotlib`, and `numpy` in this project.
+I primarily use <del> `scipy` </del> `sympy` , `matplotlib`, and `numpy` in this project.
 However, the scope may expand as the problems become more complex.
 To ensure that the necessary libraries are installed and up-to-date, please refer to the `requirements.txt` file, which will contain the updated list of required libraries.
 The code does not yet accept user inputted signals, i shall do that research and see how can i fiddle with that!

 ### Fourier Series Approximation